-- The private realm frames the sidewalk and provides a permeable border, encouraging walkers to flow in - Space adjacent to the private realm provides a transitional area where businesses can expand outdoor dining spaces. - The sidewalk allows pedestrians ample space to walk next to one another and peer through commercial - Utility strips provide space for outdoor seating, pedestrian-oriented street lighting, and street trees that provide shade.
+- The private realm frames the sidewalk and provides 1 a permeable border, encouraging walkers to flow in and out. - 2

+Space adjacent to the private realm provides a transitional area where businesses can expand outdoor dining spaces.

+- The sidewalk allows pedestrians ample space to walk 3 next to one another and peer through commercial windows. - Utility strips provide space for outdoor seating, pedestrian-oriented street lighting, and street trees that provide shade.

-- A cycle track provides an alternative, affordable, and safe travel mode with sufficient space for passing at various travel speeds. - Bioswales provide natural stormwater filtration services and add additional green space along the city's thoroughfares. - On-street parking provides additional parking 7 adjacent to businesses, buffers pedestrians and cyclists from moving vehicles, and calms traffic.
+A cycle track provides an alternative, affordable, and safe travel mode with sufficient space for passing at various travel speeds.

+Bioswales provide natural stormwater filtration services and add additional green space along the city's thoroughfares.